-This is compared to a baseline symbolic model where, instead of images, the input is a vector with 12 bits, explicitly encoding the relations.
-That is, for each of the four attributes, a binary symbol is computed for each pair of three input cards---1 if the pair is the same in that attribute, and 0 otherwise.
-A two-layer MLP is then trained to decide if the triple forms a SET.
-The MLP using the symbolic representation represents an upper bound on the performance achievable by any model.
-This comparison shows that the relational representations produced by an Abstractor result in a sample efficiency that is not far from that obtained with purely symbolic encodings of the relevant relations.
+This is compared to a baseline neuro-symbolic model where, instead of images, the input is a vector with 12 bits, explicitly encoding the relations.
+A two-layer MLP is then trained to decide if the triple forms a ``set''.
+The MLP using the symbolic representation represents an upper bound on the performance achievable by any neural network model.
+This comparison shows that the relational representations learned by an Abstractor result in sample efficiency that is not far from that obtained with pre-specified symbolic encodings of the relevant relations.